FelixBer/FindFunc/README.md

-# FindFunc: Advanced Filtering/Finding of Functions in IDA PRO
+# FindFunc: Advanced Filtering/Finding of Functions in IDA Pro

-FindFunc is an IDA PRO plugin to find code functions that contain a certain assembly or byte pattern, reference a certain name or string, or conform to various other constraints.
+FindFunc is an IDA Pro plugin to find code functions that contain a certain assembly or byte pattern, reference a certain name or string, or conform to various other constraints.
 This is not a competitor to tools like Diaphora or BinNavi, but it is ideal to find a known function in a new binary for cases where classical bindiffing fails.

 ![ffmain](./img/ffmain.png)